imrohith/imrohith/README.md

 ### Hi,there 👋

+* Incoming Software Developer.

 * I am [Rohith Reddy](https://www.linkedin.com/in/imrohith/).
-Currently pursuing my masters at The University of Texas at Arlington majoring in computer science :computer:.
+Completed my masters at The University of Texas at Arlington majoring in computer science :computer:.

 * I am a Java Backend developer.

 * My most recent project is Java Discord Bot built with the help of JDA API.

-* Currently working on Restful webservices as my side project.
+* Currently playing with bots that im building.

 * I love contributing to open source projects.